Canford Heath: History

 In 1984, planning permission was given for development of all of Canford Heath, providing that the site did not become a Site of Special Scientific Interest (SSSI).
 In response, an application was made in 1985 for much of Canford Heath to become a SSSI, due to the rare habitat and wildlife on the heathland.
 The application was accepted in 1988, although developers were still permitted to build houses on land not in the SSSI.
-A report by the Conservation Committee of the British Herpetological Society to the House of Lords in 1988 said that "more than half of Canford, our largest single heath, is being built over with most of its reptiles doomed or already lost", and a 1988 New Scientist article claimed that the SSSI boundary had been drawn around planning permission on the heath granted by Bournemouth Council, and that houses could be built as little as 50 metres away from the SSSI, endangering rare reptiles.
+A report by the Conservation Committee of the British Herpetological Society to the House of Lords in 1988 said that "more than half of Canford, our largest single heath, is being built over with most of its reptiles doomed or already lost", and a 1988 New Scientist article claimed that the SSSI boundary had been drawn around planning permission on the heath granted by Bournemouth Council, and that houses could be built as little as 50 m away from the SSSI, endangering rare reptiles.
 In 1991, then Secretary of State Michael Heseltine revoked planning consent for development on all of Canford Heath.
 In 2008, planning permission was given to develop homes on a former landfill site not in the SSSI, but plans were later abandoned.
 The former landfill site is now being restored to heathland.

-In 2006, a heath fire started by arsonists caused around 100 people to be evacuated from their homes, and required around 170 firefighters to put out.
-Around 34–45 hectares of heathland burned.
+In 2006, a heath fire started by arsonists caused around 100 people to be evacuated from their homes, and required around 170 firefighters to extinguish.
+Around 0.34–0.45 km^{2} of heathland burned.

 In 2015, another fire spread over 2 ha of heathland, and required 70 firefighters; the damage caused could take 15–25 years for the heath to return to its former state.

 On 23 April 2022, a large fire broke out on the heath, close to Mannings Heath roundabout.
-Twenty homes were evacuated, and an area of roughly 16.7 hectares was burnt.
+Twenty homes were evacuated, and an area of approximately 0.167 km^{2} was burnt.
 Dozens of animals were reported killed, and Dorset Wildlife Trust said that it would take 15 years for the heath to be restored.
 On 25 April, Dorset & Wiltshire Fire and Rescue Service investigators said that the fire was started deliberately.
-On 14 May yet another fire broke out on the heath.
+On 14 May, another fire broke out on the heath.
 On 22 May, a third fire broke out.
 The fire service confirmed that it was once again due to "human intervention".

 Heathland

 Canford Heath is Dorset's largest heathland, and much of it is a Site of Special Scientific Interest and part of the Dorset Heathlands Special Protection Area.
-Canford Heath is the largest lowland heath in the United Kingdom, and is home to many rare species, including the smooth snake, sand lizard and Dartford warbler.
+Canford Heath is the largest lowland heath in the United Kingdom, and is home to many rare species, including the smooth snake, sand lizard, and Dartford warbler.
 To maintain the heathland and its wildlife, a 10-year management plan was introduced in 2010.
 In 2009, an episode of Springwatch was filmed at Canford Heath's Hatchpond.